 Over-the-counter medications can provide relief from sneezing and other allergy symptoms.
 Antihistamines block the effects of histamine, reducing inflammation and sneezing.
 Decongestants can help clear nasal congestion by narrowing blood vessels in the nasal passages.
 Nasal corticosteroids can reduce inflammation in the nasal passages and are particularly effective for treating allergic rhinitis.

-When using over-the-counter medications, it is important to follow the instructions carefully and be aware of potential side effects.
-If your symptoms do not improve with over-the-counter medications, or if you experience any adverse reactions, consult with a healthcare professional.
+When using over-the-counter medications, it is the kind of thing that makes a real difference.
+If your symptoms do not improve with over-the-counter medications, or if you experience any adverse reactions, consult with a healthcare professional Worth keeping that in mind..

 Lifestyle Adjustments